sakshi-mehta07/TopicModeling_SentimentAnalysis_Reddit_BigData/README.md

-# TopicModeling_SentimentAnalysis_Reddit_BigData
+# Analyzing Reddit’s Climate Change Discourse: A Distributed Study of Topic Modeling and Sentiment Analysis Techniques using GCP and PySpark

-Analyzing Reddit’s Climate Change Discourse: A Distributed Study of Topic Modeling and Sentiment Analysis Techniques using GCP and PySpark
+Social media platforms host large-scale discussions that reflect public opinion on global issues.
+In this project, we develop a distributed pipeline using Apache Spark to analyze Reddit climate change discussions.
+Comparing multiple topic models (LSA, LDA, NMF, BERTopic) and sentiment classifiers (Logistic Regression, Naive Bayes), we select LDA and Logistic Regression for their balance of interpretability and performance.
+The analysis reveals how themes and sentiment around climate change have evolved over time, offering insights into evolving climate discourse.